asnassif/Digital-Wealth-Manager/README.md

 ## Scope:

-To create an Application which can provide any individual ivestor  with the same type of advise which any Wealth Manager could provide Her or His clients with.
+To create an Application which can provide any individual ivestor with the same type ofinvestment advise/recommendation, which any Wealth Manager could provide His clients with.

-The advantages of this App over real Wealth Manager are mainly its availability 24/7 in addition to comparatively lower fee compared to real financial advisors would charge his clients for.
+The advantages of this App over real Wealth Manager are mainly:
+`24/7 availability`
+`Comparatively lower paid fees compared to real Wealth Managers

 ```python